 Computational Biology Research Camps for High School Students

-INTENDED AUDIENCE: Current high school and 8th grade students interested in computer, math, biology, and medicine.
+INTENDED AUDIENCE: Current (2015-16) high school and 8th grade students (young women and men) interested in computer, math, biology, and medicine.

 Students with camp certificates will be qualified to become miRcore volunteers.
 High school volunteer program runs throughout the school year, determining a disease of focus of the year, collaborating with similar level students to research the disease, and leading a school club GIDAS (Genes in Diseases and Symptoms).
 Out-of-state students can join the volunteer meetings through an online meeting platform.